tskarhed/playpilot-imdb-extension/README.md

 ![Playpilot IMDb Icon](icons/icon128.png)

-# Playpilot IMDb Extension
+# Where to watch - Playpilot/IMDb
  Adds a Playpilot link on IMDb.com movies and series.
-Clicking the link sends you to Playpilot search.
+Clicking the link sends you to Playpilot search, where you can select the movie and figure out where to watch it.

  ![Screenshot of IMDb page The Hateful Eight with the extension](screenshot.png)